Gravity & Weight

 7

-Example 3: weight of a ball on a different planet
+Example problem 3: weight of a ball on a different planet

 Study guide for Newton's law of universal gravitation with the variables and equations for gravitational force